bczsalba/pytermgui/docs/getting_started.md

 # How to: Define your own Widget

-As mentioned above, you **usually** don't have to do this. pytermgui tries to make everything definable inline, but for some functionalities you might need more than what is exposed.
+As mentioned above, you **usually** don't have to do this. `pytermgui` tries to make everything definable inline, but for some functionalities you might need more than what is exposed.

 ## Important things to know

 Firstly, the most important aspect of how the library works is the `pytermgui.window_manager` threading system.
-As any listening for any IO, let it be keyboard or mouse is blocking, we cannot print while that is happening.
-This obviously will not do, so we separate the input and output on different threads.
+As listening for any IO, let it be keyboard or mouse, is always blocking, we cannot print while that is happening.
+This obviously will not do, so we separate the input and output to different threads.

 The main thread is input.
 This thread is completely handled by the library, and the only place the user can influence it is with the `pytermgui.widgets.base.Widget.bind` system.

-The secondary handles the output.
-This is where the user (you) is able to have a say, as most widget code is run here.
+The secondary thread handles the output.
+This is where the users (you) are able to have a say, as most widget code is run here.

 ## Everything a ~~girl~~ widget needs